 Shutdown projects require particularly close cooperation with the customer – going into every detail of the activities before, during and after the installation work.
-When the final adjustments and testing of this shutdown project was finalised, the NNE site support team returned to providing on-site services to Novo Nordisk.
+When the final adjustments and testing of this shutdown project was finalized, the NNE site support team returned to providing on-site services to Novo Nordisk.

 “The site-support team on site has also been part of the summer shutdown, as they have extensive knowledge about the customers’ systems and expectations, but also they are there to make sure that the changes we made during the summer shutdown are anchored going forward,” Kløvborg-Laustsen says.

 Senior Vice President Jan Hoff from Novo Nordisk also acknowledged the agile planning and close cooperation: “I chose NNE as the overall engineering partner during all project phases to ensure stability, lower risk and because they know us so well.
 The most crucial issue for me was to get a smooth and safe execution with no delays – and I got that.
 Overall, I am very satisfied with the performance from NNE.”